zapabob/ROCm/docs/contribute/toolchain.md

 see the `_toc.yml.in` file in this repository in the `docs/sphinx` folder for an example.

-### Sphinx Book Theme
+### Sphinx-book-theme

-[Sphinx Book Theme](https://sphinx-book-theme.readthedocs.io/en/latest/) is a Sphinx theme that defines the base appearance for ROCm documentation.
+[Sphinx-book-theme](https://sphinx-book-theme.readthedocs.io/en/latest/) is a Sphinx theme that defines the base appearance for ROCm documentation.
 ROCm documentation applies some customization, such as a custom header and footer on top of the Sphinx Book Theme.

-### Sphinx Design
+### Sphinx design

-[Sphinx Design](https://sphinx-design.readthedocs.io/en/latest/index.html) is a Sphinx extension that adds design functionality.
+[Sphinx design](https://sphinx-design.readthedocs.io/en/latest/index.html) is a Sphinx extension that adds design functionality.
 ROCm documentation uses Sphinx Design for grids, cards, and synchronized tabs.